replikativ/geheimnis/README.md

 # geheimnis

 Implementation of cross-platform (clj, cljs) cryptography.
 The library supports AES/CBC/Pkcs7Padding with a 256 bit key and RSA with arbitrary keysize.
 If you need something which is not provided, please open an issue.
-While `geheimnis` is not supposed to cover all cryptographic options like OpenSSL compatibility with a big set of chiffres, common and useful algorithms should be provided with a solid implementation. `geheimnis` is supposed to be batteries included on Clojure level, so doing the right thing should be easy.
+While `geheimnis` is not supposed to cover all cryptographic options like OpenSSL compatibility with a big set of chiffres, common and useful algorithms to do standard public-private key solutions should be provided with a solid implementation.
+`geheimnis` is supposed to be batteries included on Clojure level, so doing the right thing should be easy.

 This library is still very young, but encryption methods work between platforms and are initialized with proper upstream/documented